unitpoint/os-fcgi/README.md

 # build 32 bit version on 64 bit server

-The 32 bit version is faster than 64 bit
+The 32 bit version is faster than 64 bit!

 	mkdir build && cd build
 	cmake -DFORCE32=ON -DCMAKE_INSTALL_PREFIX=/ ..